Alwincphilip/AttendenceSystem/README.md

-The Attendance Management System is a simple and efficient web-based application designed to record, track, and manage attendance for students and It eliminates the need for manual attendance sheets by providing a faster and more accurate way to keep records.
+The Attendance Management System is a streamlined, responsive web application built with JavaScript, HTML, and CSS.
+Designed for students and educators, it replaces manual attendance tracking with efficient digital record-keeping.
+Users can quickly mark daily attendance, view and manage records, and access the interface via web browsers.
+Its intuitive design simplifies attendance management, saves time, improves accuracy, and enhances usability.
+Ideal for both educational institutions and small teams.

 mail id=alwincphilip03@gmail.com